Li-Nayu/Online_Book_Store-Database/README.md

 * This project was created in Ubuntu 14.04
 * We use a low version of Django--0.96.5.
 * We use a low version of Django--0.96.5.
 * The root path is /Sutd/Database/OnlineBookStore, where the Django environment is created.
-Under the root file, there are 3 files contained, one for the app `bookstore`, one for the Django env `env`, the last one `part1`, using python to create the database `try_01` and insert some books into it.
+Under the root file, there are 3 files contained, one for the app `bookstore`, one for the Django environment `env`, and the last one `part1`, using python to create the database `try_01` and insert different kinds of books into it.
-* In app `bookstore`, the `basic html` stores the fundamental html files without static files.
-The file `templates` has the html we would like to use in the host.
+* In the web app `bookstore`, the `basic html` stores the fundamental html files only with a style.css connected to it .
+The file `templates` has the htmls we would like to use in the server.
 * Developing server is running at `localhost:8000/`

 #Running Instruction